-BUS STOP—-the quicksilver bundle of naked insecurities, fateful determination and camera-ignited alchemy that was Marilyn Monroe coalesced in a just-right role, patiently guided by the right, emotionally attuned director in this 1956 hit, a romantic dramedy that floored critics with admiration for her blossomed skill and drew an MM-besotted audience large enough to elbow its slight story to the years #20 spot, her magnetic star power facing off against an array of huge-scaled epics.*
+BUS STOP—-the quicksilver bundle of naked insecurities, fateful determination and camera-ignited alchemy that was Marilyn Monroe coalesce in a just-right role, patiently guided by the emotionally attuned director of this 1956 hit.
+The romantic dramedy floored critics with admiration for her blossomed skill and drew an MM-besotted audience large enough to elbow its slight story to the years #20 spot, her magnetic star power facing off against an array of huge-scaled epics.*

 A rambunctious and naive (to put it mildly) Montana rancher (Don Murray) and his more worldly pal (Arthur O’Connell) bus to a rodeo in Phoenix.
-At a cheesy bar, the sincere but clueless poke is bewitched by the sincere but ill-used singer (Monroe) and he almost literally kidnaps her for his mate.
-Presently, her honesty about who she is and what she does (she’s”been around”) and cooler heads (everyone but Murray’s) knock some sense into the caveman bronco.
+At a cheesy bar, the sincere but clueless poke is bewitched by a sincere but ill-used singer (Monroe): he almost literally kidnaps her for his mate.
+Presently, her honesty about who she is and what she does (she’s “been around”) and cooler heads (everyone but Murray’s) knock sense into the caveman bronco.

 Murray, 27 in his film debut, made a splash and was Oscar-nominated as Supporting Actor (it’s really a lead), but his character is so off-putting, obnoxious and cartoonish it’s hard to stomach.
 Murray related the tack Logan took with him: “‘Now Don, Marilyn is a big star, but I want you to totally forget about her being a star at all, so when you come on the set, I want you to be like Attila the Hun: I want you to take over the scene.
 Destroy the furniture if you need to, do anything, I want the wildest cowboy that ever lived.’
 So that’s how he directed, I would never have thought of that myself, and whenever anyone talked to me about my nomination, I thought to myself, ‘Well, the one that should get the nomination, is Josh Logan, because it is more his performance than it is my own.”
 O’Connell had just been buffered by a nomination for his supporting work for Logan-Inge in Picnic and Betty Field came over from that film as well.
 New to movie audiences were Eileen Heckart and Hope Lange (debut, 22).
 Robert Bray, Hans Conreid and Casey Adams round out the cast.